-This course will give participants the confidence an skills necessary to successful communicate verbally an nonverbally as well as develop listening skills.
+This course will give participants the confidence and skills necessary to successful communicate verbally and nonverbally as well as develop listening skills.

-This course is designed to benefit employees who work wit directly with internal and external customers, employees wh work primarily in teams, supervisors, and any profession who wishes to improve their communication skills.
+This course is designed to benefit employees who work with directly with internal and external customers, employees who work primarily in teams, supervisors, and any professional who wishes to improve their communication skills.